int-brain-lab/iblvideo/README.md

 ### Network model versioning
-For lightning pose, we are no longer linking the versioning of the networks models with the code version (as was done for DLC).
+As of `iblvideo v3.0.0` we are no longer linking the versioning of the networks models with the code version.
 When the models are updated the test data should also be updated.
 Then upload both to the private and public S3 bucket in resources/lightning_pose with filename `networks_vX.Y.zip` and `lp_test_data_vX.Y.zip` respectively.
 Always keep the old models for reproducibility.
-Then update the default version number to the new version `vX.Y` in the functions `iblvideo.weights.download_lit_model` and `iblvideo.tests.download_test_data._download_lp_test_data`.
+Then update the default LP version number to the new version `vX.Y` in `iblvideo.__init__.py` (parameter `__lp_version__`).

-You should always also bump the code version in `iblvideo/__init__.py` when you update the models (at least the PATCH).
+You should always also bump the code version in `iblvideo/__init__.py` when you update the models.
 This way, the code version that is stored in the alyx task can always be linked to a specific model version.